I sent off some questions to Noah Jarosh manager of Brew Crew Ball, SB Nation's Milwaukee Brewers blog and he replied with some answers.

-How is our old friend Lyle Overbay doing?
+How is our old friend Jeremy Jeffress doing?

-Can we have a quick scouting report of the starting pitchers the Jays are likely to face?
+Can we have a quick scouting report on the starting pitchers we are likely to see?

 Interestingly enough, depending on who you ask you'll get different responses as to which of Mike Fiers and Jimmy Nelson should stay in the rotation when Matt Garza returns.
 Most will likely say Nelson, who rose as high as the top-50 prospects nationwide according to Baseball America before being called up.
 He has a big (literally at 6'6"!) arm and can throw hard.
 He also has been outstanding in six of his seven major league starts this year.
 His fastball is his best pitch, and he has a nice slider.
 He needs to work on his other offerings if he's looking to have long-term success, probably.